deeptools/pyGenomeTracks/README.md

 Examples with Hi-C data
 -----------------------

-In this examples is where the overlay tracks are more useful.
+In these examples is where the overlay tracks are more useful.
 Notice that any track can be overlay over a Hi-C matrix.
 Most useful is to overlay TADs or to overlay links using the `triangles` option that will point in the Hi-C matrix the pixel with the link contact.
 When overlaying links and TADs is useful to set `overlay previous=share-y` such that the two tracks match the positions.
 This is not required when overlying other type of data like a bigwig file that has a different y-scale.